Iowa Diminished Value Claims

 Below are answers to common questions about Iowa diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-The at fault driver’s insurer may be responsible for diminished value in addition to repair costs.
+To their insurer.
+The at-fault driver's carrier can be responsible for diminished value in addition to repair costs.